hakerdefo/zola-blog/content/the-pretense.md

 What they mean is learn zombie walk

 I think my friends are really great
-They might worry for me deep inside
+They do worry about me, deep inside
 Pretense at times is your best mate

 <p>